ggrocca/eggmake/README.md

 * `examples/autogencode` contains a working example with automatic code generation (both headers only, and headers and sources).

 * `examples/mixedccpp` contains a working example that mixes C and C++ code (and different C++ modules with different files extensions, too).

+* `examples/libraries` shows how to compile static and dynamic libraries as targets.

+* `examples/dirsource` shows how to add all the source code file contained in a directory automatically.

 ## Features